Know What to Do and Not to Do if Your Vehicle Breaks Down and Leaves You Stuck on the Road

-it's easy to make a mistake in a high-stress situation
+it's easy to make a mistake in a high-stress situation that can put you in serious danger

 personal safety is your first priority

 Whether you've been involved in a collision, have a flat tire, are waiting for an overheating engine to cool, or you've simply run out of gas, your personal safety should always be your first priority.
 If you neglect your personal safety, you can turn a simple inconvenience into a life-altering event.
+It can be easy to put your personal safety to the side when taking a few risks can get you on the road faster.
+But they aren't ever worth taking.

 While you can't choose where your vehicle finally says that it's had enough, you may be able to guide your vehicle to a safer place by keeping your cool.
 If you are still in motion, you might instinctively brake when something unforeseen starts to happen.
 But that could be a mistake.
 If you are traveling at a decent speed and your engine loses most power, you can still use your momentum to pull far off the roadway or into a parking lot, even if it's into the dirt and you've just washed your car.
 If your first instinct is to brake, you're suddenly coming to a stop in the middle of the road with no power to move.